star7js/taonado-cash/docs/TAONADO_SYSTEMS_EXPLAINED.md

 Taonado operates **two completely separate systems** under one project.
 This distinction is crucial but not always clearly communicated, leading to confusion about deposits, secrets, and fund safety.

+## 🚨 EMISSIONS EARNING CLARIFICATION

+**ONLY WTAO Mining earns TAO emissions.
+Privacy Mixer does NOT earn emissions.**

+After investigating the smart contract architecture:

+### WTAO Mining System ✅ EARNS EMISSIONS
+- **Weight Calculation**: `weights.sol` uses `wtao.balanceOf(depositer)` from the WTAO contract
+- **Emission Distribution**: Proportional to WTAO balance held by addresses associated with hotkeys
+- **Contract Integration**: WTAO contract → DepositTracker → WeightsV2 → Subnet emissions

+### Privacy Mixer System ❌ NO EMISSIONS
+- **Separate Contracts**: ERC20Taonado contracts are completely isolated from the WTAO/DepositTracker system
+- **No Weight Calculation**: Privacy mixer deposits do not contribute to `weights.sol` calculations
+- **Purpose**: Pure privacy service with no emission earning functionality
+- **`totalLifetimeDeposits`**: Used only for internal privacy mixer scoring, not emissions

 ## System Overview

 ```